 Constitution Sent to State Ratifying Conventions

 When the Confederation Congress sent the proposed Constitution to the States, ratification was far from certain.
 Each state held a special election selecting delegates for ratification conventions.
-The importance of this process was that the Constitution would be approved by “the people”, not the governments of the states, obtaining the consent of the governed.
+This was important because the Constitution would be approved by “the people”, not the governments of the states.
+In keeping with the Declaration of Independence, the Constitution would be approved by obtaining the consent of the governed.
 Political battles were fought in every State.

 There was widespread campaigning between two groups, the Federalists (favoring the Constitution) and the Anti-Federalists (opposing the Constitution).
 Gordon Lloyd’s article, “The Six Stages of Ratification” tells this story.